-All Ph.D. students will be required to use GradPlan by the end of Spring semester of 2017.
-It will be the only way to process final certifications.
+All Ph.D. students are required to use GradPlan.
+It is the only way to process final certifications once a student is ready to graduate.
 Once a student creates and submits their plan, official approvals will be obtained from graduate secretary, committee members, Chair of Education, and Dean of College.
 Any changes to a student's plan must be submitted and approved through GradPlan.
-A tutorial can be viewed here: http://grad.msu.edu/gradplan/docs/GradPlanStudentGuide.pdf.
+A tutorial can be viewed here: https://grad.msu.edu/sites/default/files/content/gradplan/GradPlanStudentGuide.pdf.